 If you’ve completed the preparation steps above, the FAFSA form itself will be manageable.
 Still, it’s good to know what to expect.
 Here, we’ll break down the infamous FAFSA application form itself — and, hopefully, you’ll find that it’s not so intimidating after all.

-The FAFSA application is about 10 pages long and contains more than 100 questions.
+The 2022-2023 FAFSA application, on the other hand, is about 10 pages long and contains more than 100 questions.
 But once you have it in front of you, you’ll notice that several pages are dedicated to instructions and definitions.
 Only about six pages contain questions.
 Even better, you won’t need to answer every single question.
 There are separate sections for parental information that won’t be required for everyone.

 Overview of FAFSA Steps

 Here is a basic overview of the seven application steps.
 We’ll dive even deeper into how the subsections break down below.

 - Steps 1-3 concern the student applicant’s financial situation.

 - Step 4 asks for parents’ financial information.
 (Independent students get to skip this part.)